Board of Directors

 Diane Puccetti, M.D.

-Dr. Puccetti is a Pediatric Hematologist-Oncologist at the American Family Children's Hospital at the University of Wisconsin-Madison.
-Her work with patients allows her to see firsthand the powerful impact the wishes granted through Thursday’s Child have on the child and their family.
+Dr. Puccetti recently retired after 30 years as a Pediatric Hematologist-Oncologist at the American Family Children’s Hospital at the University of Wisconsin-Madison.
+Her work with patients allowed her to see firsthand the powerful impact the wishes granted through Thursday’s Child have on the child and their family.
 Dr. Puccetti joined the Board in 1995, and she has been the President since 2012.
 She enjoys the wonderful spirit of volunteerism that makes up this unique wish granting organization.

 Ronald Thorstad, Verona